brendan-energyfrontiers/datadrivenclimatechange/README.md

 ## CO2 emissions are causing our atmosphere, land, and oceans to warm at an unprecedented rate

-* CO2 emissions are accumulating in our atmosphere, remain between 300 - 1,000 Years, and the changes in atmospheric composition are enhancing the natural greenhouse effect causing global warming. <sub>_[Source 1]_</sub>
+* CO2 emissions are accumulating in our atmosphere, remain between 300 - 1,000 Years, and the changes in atmospheric composition are enhancing the natural greenhouse effect causing global warming. [^1

 * **2019 atmospheric CO2 concentrations were higher than at any time in the last 2 million years**
 Global Average CO2 Concentrations have increased to 410 ppm in 2019 from 280 ppm (parts per million) in 1850 (representing pre-industrial comparison period). [[Source]]